Active vs Passive Investment Management

 You can get passive vs. active data and research here.
 Look at the long-term results of active management versus the market.
 Focus on the longest data available.
 The US reports the percentage of funds beaten by the market return and Canada reports the percentage of funds beating the market return.
 Both give a failing grade to active management.

-Passive management: the attempt to replicate the return of the market by owning every security in the market at its market capitalization weight.
+Passive management: the attempt to replicate the return of the market by owning every security in the market in its market capitalization weight.
 This is also referred to as market capitalization index investing.

 Active management: the attempt to outperform the return of the market through superior research, analysis and tactics.

-Note that passive is a word with negative connotations.
+Note that the word "passive" has negative connotations.
 This is not so in the context of investing.
 Here is a good summary article.
 I would critique that the author does not grasp nor mention the zero-sum game nature of investment out-performance.